13 Nov ADT Launches New Proprietary Panel Called Total Security

-Currently, you need an ADT iHub and an HSPIM (bridge) to connect the alarm panel and provide the additional features of video and automation.
+Before, you needed an ADT iHub and an HSPIM (bridge) to connect the alarm panel and provide the additional features of video and automation.
 The TS panel has the alarm panel and iHub built into one.
 It can also register the cellular radio and program additional devices from a remote web browser.
 The most notable difference is that it uses the internet for monitoring and cell as a back up.

 Features of the ADT TS Panel

 - Capable of 250 Wireless Devices (alarm equipment and z-wave devices combined – up to 140 z-wave and up to 250 wireless devices like door sensors, window sensors, motion detectors, etc…)

 - 99 user codes

 Before, the control panel options ADT had available had a capacity of 40-64 zones.
 250 is an unprecedented amount that puts it ahead of any other wireless alarm panel of its kind on the market.
 The current iHub has a capacity of 10 cameras, so this expands on that to 16.
 Most other cloud services with competitors can only handle 4-6 cameras and they limit the amount of recording.

 Additionally, ADT Pulse is the only service that allows unlimited 30 second clips for a month. (regardless of the size of the data) User codes and keypad capacity are also blowing away competition, but those are usually not very important features to most.
 With the abilities this panel has, I doubt anyone will ever come close to reaching the maximums.
 I think wireless range will be an issue before filling up the allotted capacities.